jundalisay/superb/content/en/research/constitutions/ph/1987/article-01.md

 Section 4

-The prime duty of the Government is to serve and protect the people.
-The Government may call upon the people to defend the State and, in the fulfillment thereof, all citizens may be required, under conditions provided by law, to render personal military or civil service.
+The Government's prime duty is to serve and protect the people.

+The Government may call on the people to defend the State.
+All citizens may be required to render personal military or civil service.

 Section 5

-The maintenance of peace and order, the protection of life, liberty, and property, and the promotion of the general welfare are essential for the enjoyment by all the people of the blessings of democracy.
+All people shall enjoy:
+- peace and order
+- the protection of life, liberty, and property
+- the general welfare

 Section 6